1991 Pepsi Hotshots season

-The 1991 Pepsi Cola Hotshots season was the second season of the franchise in the Philippine Basketball Association (PBA).
+The 1991 Pepsi Hotshots season was the 2nd season of the franchise in the Philippine Basketball Association (PBA).

+Draft pick

 Occurrences

 Pepsi Cola tendered an offer sheet to Purefoods forward Alvin Patrimonio, a five-year worth P25.3 million contract, which Purefoods expectedly matched, making Alvin Patrimonio the highest paid basketball player in the PBA.

 Notable dates

 March 21: Pepsi eked out a 131-129 win over Presto Tivoli which felt robbed of a strong chances in overtime when a referee's call decided the outcome of the game.
 Abet Guidaben sank two free throws with no time left on a foul slapped on Presto import Dwayne McClain.
 The Hotshots' win was their fourth in eight games as this was their first back-to-back victories in franchise history.

 July 9: Abet Guidaben's go-ahead basket with eight seconds to go lift Pepsi to a repeat 107-106 overtime win over Shell for only their second victory in eight games in the All-Filipino Conference.

 July 13: Pepsi stays alive in contention for a semifinal seat with a 99-88 win over Purefoods in Sta.Cruz, Laguna.
 The victory raised their record to three wins and six losses.

 October 3: Import Perry McDonald led Pepsi to their second straight victory after they lost their first two games in the Third Conference.
 The Hotshots fashioned out a 144-130 win over Swift Mighty Meaties.

 October 27: Pepsi Hotshots beats Shell Rimula-X, 117-107, at the close of the elimination round for the conference-best eight wins and three losses.
 The Hotshots ride high on a six-game winning streak, the longest in franchise' two-year history, Pepsi won eight of their last nine games since Perry McDonald arrived to replace Donald Petties.